microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 1. Enabling the ability to create reusable transformation logic and curated views of your cloud or on-premise data sources, which can then be seamlessly shared and integrated with other Microsoft services and products (Power BI, Power Apps, and Dynamics 365 Customer Insights).

 [Learn more about dataflows and self-service data prep](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-introduction-self-service)

-### Sample data

-The data for this lab is from the [AdventureWorks](https://docs.microsoft.com/sql/samples/adventureworks-install-configure) sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.

 ---